navapbc/template-infra/infra/README.md

 &nbsp;&nbsp;The `terraform apply` command executes the actions proposed in a Terraform plan.

 <span style="color:red"> ---- DANGER ----</span>\
-In a non-development environment comment out a resource to destroy, destroy should only be used as a way to cleanup a development environment. e.g. a developers workspace after they have merged their updates to main.
+In a non-development environment comment out a resource to destroy, destroy should only be used as a way to cleanup a development environment. e.g. a developers workspace after they are done with it.

 &nbsp;&nbsp; The `terraform destroy` command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.\